PKizzle/dns/cmd/atomdns/handlers/template/README.md

 ;; QUERY, rcode: NOERROR, id: {{.ID}}, flags: qr rd ra
 ```

-When nothing is matched _template_ will call the next handler.
-See below for more details.
+When nothing is matched _template_ will call the next handler, see below for more details.

 ## Syntax